dvwinck/qrcode_reader/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the UnLicense.
 Feel free to use, modify, and distribute it.